openbrisk/brisk-runtime/docs/README.md

 	- The name of the file containing the functions dependencies.
 The .NET runtime f.e will try to restore the packges from a file named `${FUNCTION_DEPENDENCIES}.csproj`
 - `FUNCTION_TIMEOUT`
-	- The functions runtime timeoout in seconds.
+	- The function runtime timeout in seconds.

 ## Function Handler Definition